dhirajsriram/Pokedex-React-V2/README.md

 ## Description

-The description page gives the user the a detailed description of the Pokémon.
+The description page gives the user a detailed description of the Pokémon.
 Following are the details available in the description page

 - Pokémon **name, number and image**
 - Pokémon **height and weight** information